WHAT IS FLOODING?

 Rainfall flooding, or surface water flooding, is the flooding of land areas during and after heavy rain.
 Floods occur when the ground, storm sewers, ditches, streams, and rivers become overwhelmed causing the extra water to spread out across low-lying and downstream land areas.

 1) The area is covered by pavement and other manmade surfaces that lack the ability to absorb water.
-Ditches and storm sewers in cities and suburbs can quickly fill up, so that flood water has nowhere to soak in or drain to.
+Rainfall flows off hard surfaces, which fills up water storage areas like ditches and storm sewers quickly.

 2) The ground is already saturated or almost “full” of water.
-When an area has several rain storms in a short period of time or a very low ground elevation with a high-water table.
-Any additional rainfall can quickly begin ponding above the ground.
+When an area has several rain storms in a short period of time or a very high ground-water table, any additional rainfall will stay above the ground.

 Tidal Flooding ...